ethangela/certified_adversarial_robust_linear_inverse/cs/README.md

      - ```sh train_script.sh```
 2. Run script in Shell and the resulted excel file will be saved to main directory:
      - ```sh test_script.sh```
-3. Trend plots will be saved to plt_ig and plt_set directories:
+3. Trends plots will be saved to plt_ig and plt_set directories:
      - ```python graphing.py```

 ---